Growing a Multi-head Twig via Distillation and Reinforcement Learning to Accelerate Large Vision-Language Models: The Proposed TwigVLM

 where this condensed token sequence $\mathbf{\hat{X}}^{(K)}_{\mathcal{M}_b}$ is further fed through the remaining layers of $\mathcal{M}_b$.

 To achieve aggressive token pruning with small $\bar{R}$, both $K$ and $R$ need to be small values according to Eq.(\ref{eq:avgR}), leading to considerable performance drops.
 To mitigate this issue, several works adopt \emph{progressive} token pruning strategies~\cite{sparsevlm,pyramiddrop} to retain more tokens at middle layers.
 In addition, previous studies have shown that the visual tokens in late layers (\emph{e.g.}, after the 20th layer) barely contribute to the prediction~\cite{zhang2024cross,yopo}.
 Motivated by these works, we additionally introduce a simple \emph{FinalWipe} strategy by removing \emph{all} the visual tokens after the $K_\text{f}$-th layer (a late layer) in $\mathcal{M}_b$.
-By doing so, Eq.(\ref{eq:avgR}) can be reformulated as follows: When $\bar{R}$ and $K$ are fixed, this strategy enables a larger $R$, which facilitates the performance of our TwigVLM.
+Thus, Eq.(\ref{eq:avgR}) can be reformulated as follows:

+When $\bar{R}$ and $K$ are fixed, this strategy enables a larger $R$, which facilitates the performance of our TwigVLM.

 \textbf{Decoding acceleration via self-speculation.} The acceleration for the decoding stage remains underexplored, especially for the long response scenarios.
 TwigVLM's architecture, which contains two sub-networks, namely the deep one $\mathcal{M}_b$ and shallow one $\mathcal{M}_s$, enables the self-speculative decoding (SSD) strategy \cite{layerskip,liu2025kangaroo} to address this challenge.
-As illustrated in Figure~\ref{fig:4c}, we take the shallow model $\mathcal{M}_s$ as a \emph{draft} model to efficiently generate multiple subsequent tokens (\emph{i.e.}, draft tokens), and then take the deep model $\mathcal{M}_b$ as a \emph{target} model to verify these tokens in parallel.
+As illustrated in Fig.~\ref{fig:4c}, we take the shallow model $\mathcal{M}_s$ as a \emph{draft} model to efficiently generate multiple subsequent tokens (\emph{i.e.}, draft tokens), and then take the deep model $\mathcal{M}_b$ as a \emph{target} model to verify these tokens in parallel.

 Specifically, SSD operates through multiple draft-then-verify iterations to generate the response.
 In each iteration, the draft model generates multiple tokens in an autoregressive manner.
 These tokens are then verified by feeding them through the target model in a single forward pass to determine their acceptance.
 Although the total computational costs are not reduced, the SSD strategy accelerates the decoding stage by processing multiple draft tokens in parallel, which maximally utilizes GPUs' parallel computing capabilities.
 Moreover, the draft and target models in TwigVLM share the computation and KV-cache of the first $K$ layers, thus achieving further efficiency gains.